gristlabs/grist-help/help/col-refs.md

 ## Understanding reference columns

-Reference columns reference an entire record in the underlying table.
-We can choose a label to represent the record (the column set in "SHOW COLUMN"), but a reference's value is always a record's unique ID.
+Cells in a reference column always identify an *entire* record in the referenced table.
+For convenience, you may select which column from that record to show by setting the "SHOW COLUMN".
+However, the cell's value is *always* a record's unique ID.
 Similarly, Reference Lists store a list of record ids.
 What does that really mean?

 Let's take a look at the [Class Enrollment](https://templates.getgrist.com/doc/afterschool-program/p/2/m/fork) template.